dotnet/runtime/Documentation/design-docs/dllmap.md

 </configuration>
 ```

-With this file, all `GetCurrentProcessId` calls get automatically mapped to getpid calls on runtime and the end user of the application can’t see any difference in application’s behavior.
+With this file, all `GetCurrentProcessId` calls get automatically mapped to `getpid` calls on runtime and the end user of the application can’t see any difference in application’s behavior.
 Running the application cross-platform does not require any OS-specific changes in the code.
 All the mapping is defined in advance in the external configuration file.

+When mapping a function into another function, both the source and the target functions must take the same number of arguments of compatible type.
+Otherwise, the mapping will not work.

-This is a very basic scenario and it can be extended to different operating systems, libraries and entrypoints and to subscribing to dll specific events.
+This is a very basic scenario and it can be extended to different operating systems, libraries and entrypoints.
+It assumes that user does not implement any custom actions (handlers) but uses the default dllmap behavior.

 ## Design
 ### XML configuration file
-For a basic case, mapping must be defined in an XML configuration file and placed next to the assembly that requires mapping of p/invokes.
+For a basic case, the mapping must be defined in an XML configuration file and placed next to the assembly that requires mapping of p/invokes.
 The file must be named AssemblyName.config where AssemblyName is a name of the executable for which the mapping is defined.

 XML parsing will be implemented in corefx.labs using XML parsers that .NET provides.

 ### Library mapping
-In dllimport.cpp file there is a method that loads the DLL and finds the procaddress for an N/Direct call.
+In [dllimport.cpp](https://github.com/dotnet/coreclr/blob/master/src/vm/dllimport.cpp) file there is a method that loads the DLL and finds the procaddress for an N/Direct call.
 ```c++
 VOID NDirect::NDirectLink(NDirectMethodDesc *pMD)
 {